 Fashion is one of the most variable types of photography.
 It's almost impossible to put together a completely comprehensive list of equipment you might need for fashion.
 It's all about being creative with what you've got.

 The camera you choose should be one with professional metering options, fully manual control, and the ability to fire remote lighting options.
 The choice is going to depend significantly on whether or not you shoot on location.
-If you can set up your studio with the best gear, you've got a little more flexibility in your choices.
-Read more in detail on how to build your first photography studio.
+If you can set up your photography studio with the best gear, you've got a little more flexibility in your choices.

 On the road, however, you need to make everything you've got as portable as possible.
 This pretty much limits you to DSLR camera body systems.
 You need one that shoots fast, and the resolution of full-frame sensors is always handy with selling to magazines.
 You need the highest quality, clearest images possible.

 Lens choice also plays a big part.
 With fashion, you have complete control over the composition.
-Here are 12 Amazing Photography Composition Tips and Techniques.
 Most fashion photographers prefer to at least start with prime lenses.
 Find the best lenses you can with the widest apertures.
 Again, since you're in complete control, you can play with the look you get from older manual lenses like Leica and Zeiss glass.
 Most fashion will be shot with a 50 mm natural or higher.
 The perfect starter kit would likely have a 50-70 mm prime and a 135 mm prime, both with the widest apertures you can afford.

 Wide-angle lenses are sometimes used, but these can distort the model's features if you aren't careful.
 It's easy to move closer or away from the scene to frame it as necessary during this type of shoot.
 That gives the photographer more flexibility to used fixed focal lengths.